 Greg Deering began learning woodworking from his father at the age of two by watching him build model airplanes.
 Growing up in San Diego, he received his first tools and tool box which he had carefully laid out in his wagon on his third birthday.
 Many of these tools he still has today.
 That is how important this was to him.
 It was a career in the making.

-At the age of 12, Greg purchased his first banjo by investing a months pay from his paper route into a used banjo.
+At the age of 13, Greg purchased his first banjo by investing pay from his paper route into a used banjo.
 He learned to play Kingston Trio songs on his banjo with his best friend Tom playing guitar.

-In its young 38 year life, Deering has delivered the finest hand built American instruments to over 95,000 happy musicians and counting… one banjo at a time.
+In the company's young 47 year life, Deering has delivered the finest hand built American instruments to over 100,000 happy musicians and counting… one banjo at a time.